Context Parametrization with Compositional Adapters: Method

 \paragraph{Reconstruction.} To encourage faithfulness and improve training stability, we require adapters to recoverably encode the information contained in their contexts.
-We introduce a special query token \texttt{[RECON]}, which prompts the student to reconstruct the support context from its adapter in an autoregressive manner.
-This discourages collapse to trivial solutions and provides an auxiliary learning signal through the cross-entropy (CE) loss:
+To this end, we introduce a special query token \texttt{[RECON]}, which prompts the student to reconstruct the support context $\mathbf{c} = (c_1,\ldots,c_T)$ autoregressively from its adapter state, where $c_t$ denotes the token at position $t$ and $\mathbf{c}_{<t} = (c_1,\ldots,c_{t-1})$ the prefix preceding position $t$.
+Let $p_S^{\boldsymbol{\phi}}(v \mid \mathbf{s})$ denote the student’s conditional predictive distribution over the next token $v$ given an arbitrary conditioning sequence $\mathbf{s}$.
+Under the reconstruction prompt, the conditioning sequence is $\mathbf{s} = \left[\texttt{[RECON]}; \mathbf{c}_{<t}\right]$.
+This discourages collapse to trivial solutions and provides an auxiliary learning signal through the cross-entropy loss:

 \paragraph{Overall objective.} The final loss function is a weighted sum: